nickwales/terraform-aws-ec2-sandbox/README.md

 A single node server
 Ingress, Terminating and Mesh Gateways

-A test application.

-### How to use
+### How to deploy

-Deploy two ubuntu servers
+Run the terraform!
+The two ubuntu servers will be deployed as dc1 and dc2.

-Run `userdata_dc1.sh` on one and `userdata_dc2.sh` on the other

 They will now be in a state to be peered, using the UI is the preferred method here which is available on port 8500 on each server.
+(See outputs for public IP addresses)

+### Examples

+In the deploy directory is a range of different activities.
+These have scripts to be run on the datacenter appropriate instances.

 ### Adding external services